University of Staffordshire: Overseas affiliation

-Overseas

-The university has many overseas students studying for University of Staffordshire awards in Belgium, Canada, China, Vietnam, France, Greece, India, Kosovo, Malaysia, Nigeria, Singapore, Spain, and Sri Lanka.
-The university also conducts a twinning programme with DISTED College in George Town, Penang, Malaysia.

-University of Staffordshire offers programmes in Hung Yen, Ecopark Township, Vietnam through the British University Vietnam.
-The university has a strong partnership with the Vrije Universiteit Brussel, Belgium.
+Former campuses

+In 1998, in partnership with Tamworth and Lichfield College, the university opened a campus in Lichfield.
+The Shrewsbury campus was mainly for nursing and midwifery courses, and was located in the neighbouring county of Shropshire.

 Halls of residence

 The university offers guaranteed accommodation for all first-year students, provided the university is their firm UCAS choice.
 All accommodation is situated close to all teaching, sporting, and Union venues.

 Stafford

 The Stafford campus has its own halls of residence, Stafford Court, comprising over 264 en-suite single study bedrooms and 290 single study bedrooms with shared facilities.
 The various houses take their names from villages in Staffordshire: Brocton, Derrington, Eccleshall, Gnosall, Haughton, Knightley, Levedale, Milwich, Norbury, Ranton, Shugborough and Weston.
 A separate block of larger flats, named after the village of Yarlet (previously Beckett Hall), is also on the same site.
 This comprises an additional 51 single-study bedrooms over three floors, each accommodating 17 residents, who share a kitchen, dining room and four shower rooms.
 All of these halls are directly opposite the Stafford campus buildings on Weston Road.
 By September 2016 only the midwifery, nursing, paramedic science, operation department practitioners and other allied and public health courses will remain at the Blackheath Lane site (Stafford) with the rest moved to Stoke.